dtr-org/unit-e/doc/shared-libraries.md

 ## uniteconsensus

-The purpose of this library is to make the verification functionality that is critical to UnitE's consensus available to other applications, e.g. to language bindings.
+The purpose of this library is to make the verification functionality that is critical to Unit-e's consensus available to other applications, e.g. to language bindings.

 ### API